 - Evaluating horses under saddle using inertial sensors

-- Veterinarians must complete modules 1-3 and associated quizzes for 3 credits of continuing education in jurisdictions that recognize RACE approval.
+- Veterinarians must complete modules 1-3 and associated quizzes.

-- Veterinary technicians and nurses must complete module 1 and associated quiz for 1 credit of continuing education in jurisdictions that recognize RACE approval.
+- Veterinary technicians and nurses must complete module 1 and associated quiz.

-- Must complete each module quiz with a 70% passing score
+- ALL must complete each quiz with a 70% passing score